 For Stansted connect at Liverpool Street between the Elizabeth line and Stansted Express trains, for City Airport connect at Stratford between the Elizabeth line and DLR trains.

-The DART people mover has commenced service between the Luton airport terminal and Luton Airport Parkway station; though until late March it's daily operating hours will be limited.
+The DART people mover has commenced service between the Luton airport terminal and Luton Airport Parkway station.

 Travelling between Luton Airport and St Pancras by train

-When booking last minute at the station the same price is charged on the Airport Express and the Thameslink trains, so if you will be buying tickets to St Pancras International at at Luton Airport Parkway station just prior to boarding, check which service will be the next to depart and book accordingly.
+When booking last minute at the station, the same price is charged on the Airport Express and the Thameslink trains, so if you will be buying tickets at St Pancras International or at Luton Airport Parkway stations just prior to boarding, check which service will be the next to depart and book accordingly.

 Oyster Cards can't be used to travel between Luton Airport Parkway and central London.

-Though the other two key difference between taking a Luton Airport Express train or a Thameslink service are the frequency and the timings of the first/last trains:
+Though the other two key differences between taking a Luton Airport Express train or a Thameslink service are

 Travelling between Luton Airport and central London by train